Photo by Peter Miller

 Films about Writing Poetry

-In the photo below, Harvey’s professor, Theodore Weiss at Bard College, leads the audience through the process of building a poem by using their life events.
+In the photo below, Harvey’s professor at Bard College, Theodore Weiss, leads the audience through the process of building a poem by using their life events.
 This experience is then passed on to the children in the classroom.

 TREE (1999)